15% off all orders for our email subscribers with code: Subscribers15

 The core of the idea for The Table Love is carefully chosen things for your table, your home, your family & friends.
 It’s created and curated by me, an International Swedish girl, but it's inspired by life.
 My years as a stylist, my life in England, my time in Milan, and my upbringing in the Middle East and Asia, items are sourced everywhere.

-When I buy or create for the shop I do so with the intention that my customers will easily make stylish and conscientious choices.
+When I design and create for the shop I do so with the intention that my customers will easily make stylish and conscientious choices.
 The inspiration for the design of the collection is my friends both here and around the world, how they live and what they love.
 I think of the beautiful places and homes I have visited and the meals I have shared with the people in my life whose style I most admire.

 That is where the name comes from, The Table Love.